edhamma/mahasi-diary/diary.rst

 **A:**  I was noting quite well, then I found my noting pace became sparsed.
 After that I could not find anything, my body just disappeared and I had to go on noting on the usual objects.
 The objects and the noting fitted very well but I felt as if my noting was not effective.
 I felt as if I was not satisfied with my slackened noting.

 **A:**  The objects appeared and disappeared when I noted.
 The object and my mind were pairing off nicely.
 It was very good to note.
 But I was able to see the appearance of objects only sometimes.
 Most of the time I saw only the disappearing objects.
 My noting seemed disconnected.
-I wondered why it became slackened like this *(yogi heaved a sigh)*.
+I wondered why it became slackened like this *(yogi heaved a sigh.)*

 **A:**  Whenever I noted it was like throwing one stone after another into the water.
 Each time an object appeared, I noted: it was as if my mind ran straight into the object like throwing a dart.
 I was aware of the appearance and disappearance of the objects.
 From such a good state, things began to become spoiled.
 It was as if I threw a tuft of grass on to the water surface, the noting was not precise and not penetrating anymore.
 It seemed like a lax and flippant noting. [:68:]